tkuentzler/fl-official-statistics-addon-review/README.md

 ## OH

 - data (< 30 MB) no need for dask
-- ml: dask can help, tensorflow connection?
+- ml: dask can boost the calculations, tensorflow connection?

 ### Qs@UniHamburg